What is Colic

 Historically, internal parasites have long been considered as the most common cause of colic.
-Strongyle larvae that migrate can damage the blood vessels of the intestines, which consequently decrease the blood supply and lead to tissue death, decreased intestinal motility, and produces severe pain.
+Strongyle larvae that migrate can damage the blood vessels of the intestines.
+Consequently causing decreased intestinal motility and produces severe pain.
 Roundworms can also obstruct the intestines.
-Naturally, dewormers AbFen (fenbendazole horse wormer, ivermectin, etc.) are administered to remedy this problem but when there is massive killing of these parasites, they can release harmful toxins which can also be the cause of colic.
-For this reason, using deworming agents should be used as directed.

 Diet can also present colic signs in horses.
-This involves sudden changes in their diet, and ingestion of foreign material (i.e sand) that can cause obstruction in the intestines.
-Concentrated diets can also lead to colic especially if there is not enough supply of roughage in the diet.
+Sudden changes to diet, ingestion of foreign material such as sand can cause obstruction to the intestines.
+Concentrated diets can also lead to colic especially if there is not enough roughage in the diet.

-Mild colic in horses can be observed when the animal keeps pawing the ground with their front hoof; they may seem restless, will frequently lie down and roll.
+Mild colic in horses can be observed when the animal keeps pawing the ground with their front hoof. hey may seem restless and frequently lie down and roll.
 For severe colic, horses will roll even more and tend to lie down on their back to relieve the intestinal pressure.
 The horse could even throw itself to the ground and roll vigorously.
 It is difficult to work with a horse in such condition unless sedated.
 Colic can also be characterized by the absence of abdominal sounds.

 Treatment for Colic

 Colic treatment will depend on the type and severity of the condition.
-Painkillers may also be used to relieve the pain.
-The horse may also be given mineral oil to lubricate the digestive tract so it will be easy for fecal matter to pass through.
-In instances where colic is caused by parasite infestation, choosing the right dewormers to be given at the right schedule is important.
+Painkillers may also be used to relieve pain caused from colic.
+Administration of mineral oil to lubricate the digestive tract for easier passing of fecal matter.
+In instances where colic is caused by parasite infestation, choosing the right dewormer becomes paramount.
 Fenbendazole for horses is effective against small strongyles and is also a broad spectrum anthelmintic.
 Work closely with your veterinarian when using dewormers.